Flechas: History

 Flechas units were also created and operated in Mozambique at the very end stages of the conflict, following the dismissal of Kaúlza de Arriaga on the eve of the Portuguese coup in 1974.
 The units were to continue to cause problems for the FRELIMO even after independence and Portuguese withdrawal, when the country splintered into civil war.

 The Flechas served as model for the latter created Rhodesian Selous Scouts and the South African Koevoet.

 Organization

-The Flechas were organized in combat groups (platoons) of about 30 men, although the formation was often loose.
+The Flechas were organized into platoon size combat groups of about 30 men each, although the formation was often loose.
 Each of these groups was dependent from a PIDE / DGS local branch, operating in its area of responsibility.

 Uniforms and equipment

 The Flechas received combat uniforms identical to those worn by the Portuguese Armed Forces, in the Portuguese vertical lizard pattern camouflage.
 With this uniform, they wore a beret with the same camouflage pattern.
 This non standard camouflage beret became their most distinctive uniform item.
 In parade, the Flechas also wore neck scarves and metal tabs in the left shoulder with the name of the unit.
 Allegedly, in some operations, they wore enemy uniforms in order not to be identified.

 The Flechas were also mostly armed with the standard small arms in use by the Portuguese Military, including the Heckler & Koch G3 and FN FAL 7.62×51mm battle rifles.
 They also frequently used captured AK-47 rifles and they showed a special preference for the use of tribal traditional weapons, including spears and the bows and arrows which gave origin to the name of the unit.